eswat2/git-notes/README.md

 - initialized the project with **vue-cli** (webpack-simple)
 - refined UI elements
 - mobile friendly layout
-- a simple store which conceptually is only mutated via actions
+- an isolated store mutated only by actions
-- a simple eventBus which ties events to actions
+- a simple eventBus which controls the flow of data thru the app
 - uses [**axios**](https://github.com/mzabriskie/axios) for all api calls
 - uses [**WebSockets**](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to talk to a custom notes server, [**fire-notes**](https://fire-notes.herokuapp.com)
 - a simple html5 pushstate mechanism